 Staff research interests

-If you do your PhD in our School, you'll be supervised by one or more members of our internationally renowned research staff.
+If you do your PhD with us, you'll be supervised by one or more members of our internationally renowned research staff.
 We are active in wide and varied fields of research, from film and television history to gender and post-feminism, national cinema studies (particularly Britain and Japan), and audience and reception studies.
-The School's research output was described as producing work of ‘international excellence', that is ‘world leading' in the most recent UK government Research Assessment Exercise.
+Our research output was described as producing work of ‘international excellence', that is ‘world leading' in the most recent UK government Research Assessment Exercise.

 Study days and research skills training

-As a postgraduate student, you'll also be part of our regular research programme: you'll see guest lectures on the latest research in the field; you might be involved in organising one of our regular study days or symposia.
-(Recent events have covered youth media, new approaches to British cinema and television, female celebrity, and Shane Meadows.)
+As a Postgraduate student, you'll also be part of our regular research programme: you'll see guest lectures on the latest research in the field; you might be involved in organising one of our regular study days or symposia.
+(Recent events have covered youth media, new approaches to British cinema and television, promoting/marketing cinema and television, celebrity culture.)
 You'll take part in our weekly postgraduate training seminars, and you'll have the chance to hone your research skills through sessions organised through the Faculty of Arts and Humanities Graduate School.

 PhD by Professional Practice (Creative / Critical)

 In the late 1980s UEA pioneered in the UK a new type of creativity PhD, which can blend academic study into a creative discipline or theme, with the actual creation of a work of art or literature.
-This is now available at the School of Film and TV Studies, in the form of a PhD by Professional Practice.
+This is now available here at UEA, in the form of a PhD by Professional Practice.
 This will provide postgraduate students or those with substantial existing creative experience with the opportunity to study and research at doctorate level film and TV theory and practice within a critical-creative research framework, at one of the first British universities to develop the study of film and television.
 More information here.